 Unfortunately, the war is not yet won.
-The British, previously standing alone, have been joined by their American allies and we fear an invasion in France is inevitable.
-You will be joining Field Marshal Rommel in France to prepare our defences.
-We will drive them back into the sea!
+The British, previously standing alone, have been joined by their American allies, and we fear an invasion of France is inevitable.
+Generalfeldmarschall Rommel requests your assistance in France to prepare our defenses.
+Together, we will drive them back into the sea, Herr Generaloberst!